ballerina-platform/ballerina-lang/docs/server-connectors/jms-server.md

 stringValue = messages:getStringValue(m, “count”);
 ```

-### Package ballerina.net.jms

-**jms:getMessageType**
+**messages:getProperty**

-This function can be used get the JMS message type of the relevant message.
-This function accepts the relevant message as the argument.
-Return values will be “TextMessage”, “BytesMessage”, “MapMessage” or “ObjectMessage”.
+This function can be used to retrieve a property from the message.

 Example:

+Message type can be retrieved from the message as below.

 ```
-import ballerina.net.jms
+import ballerina.lang.messages;
 ---

-string messageType;
-messageType = jms:getMessageType(m);
+string msgType = messages:getProperty(m, "JMS_MESSAGE_TYPE");

 ```

+### Package ballerina.net.jms

 **jms:acknowledge**